Cumberland Gap Tunnel: Description

 The tunnels are located in the Cumberland Mountains, a subrange of the Appalachian Plateau, which is, in turn, a subrange of the Appalachian Mountains.
 The Cumberland Gap, a mountain pass that was important in American colonial history, is located at its closest point, about 0.4 mi northeast of the tunnels.
 The tri-point of Tennessee, Kentucky, and Virginia is located about 0.15 mi northeast of the tunnel, between the tunnel and the Cumberland Gap.
-Less than 1/2 mi past the southern portal of the tunnel is a parclo interchange with the eastern terminus of U.S. Route 58 (US 58), and the route crosses a railroad about 200 ft before entering the southern portal.
+Less than 1/2 mi past the southern portal of the tunnel is a parclo interchange with the western terminus of U.S. Route 58 (US 58), and the route crosses a railroad about 200 ft before entering the southern portal.
 Upon exiting the northern portal, the highway passes underneath the same railroad about 0.2 mi later, before reaching a parclo interchange with a connector road to the park's visitor center.

 The tunnels consist of two tubes, each 4,600 ft long.
 Each tube is 32 ft wide and 16.5 ft high, and carries two lanes of traffic.
 Cross-passages are located between the tubes every 300 ft, and contain fire extinguishers and phones.
 Ventilation fans are located on the roofs of each tunnel every 600 ft.
 An "illumination zone" is included at each portal to allow drivers' vision to adjust to the lower light level in the tunnel.
 The speed limit in the tunnel is 45 mph.
 Lane changes are prohibited inside the tunnel.
 Trucks carrying Class 1 hazardous cargo (i.e., explosives) are prohibited from using the tunnels, while other hazardous cargo and wide loads are directed to pull off into an area in front of each portal and sent through one at a time with an escort.
 The tunnels are equipped throughout their entire length and at each approach with closed circuit television (CCTV) cameras, which are connected to monitors in the control rooms.
 The tunnels also contain a Supervisory Control and Data Acquisition System (SCADA), which is connected to the ventilation fans, carbon monoxide detectors, smoke detectors, and linear heat detectors in each tube.
 This system is designed to alert the control room operators of any hazards or mechanical malfunctions within the tunnel.
 Operators also control electronic message boards located inside the tunnels and along the approaches to the tunnels.
 Identical control rooms are located above each portal, which are staffed by operators 24 hours a day.
 Administrative offices and training rooms are also located here.

 The tunnels are operated and maintained by Tunnel Management, Inc., which uses the trade name Cumberland Gap Tunnel Authority (CGTA).
 The authority consists of 37 full-time employees, and is divided into an Administrative Team, Mechanical and Electrical Team, and four Operations Teams, the latter of which operate the tunnels.
 The authority also operates an emergency medical service, fire department, and towing crew.